Google Cloud – EHR Healthcare Case Study

 Provide a consistent way to manage customer-facing applications that are container-based.

-• Containers based applications can be deployed GKE or Cloud Run with consistent CI/CD experience
+• Container-based applications can be deployed on GKE (Autopilot mode recommended for reduced operational overhead) or Cloud Run for serverless containers

 Provide a secure and high-performance connection between on-premises systems and Google Cloud.

-• Cloud VPN, Dedicated Interconnect, or Partner Interconnect connections can be established between on-premises and Google Cloud
+• Cloud VPN (HA VPN), Dedicated Interconnect, or Partner Interconnect connections can be established between on-premises and Google Cloud

 Provide consistent logging, log retention, monitoring, and alerting capabilities.